Efficient Bayesian estimation of the generalized Langevin equation from data: Derivation of the estimation method

+If necessary, the prior introduced in section \ref{sec:likelihood} could be extended by a term ensuring smooth curves in the piecewise constant parameterization of the drift and diffusion functions or the kernel function, as it is done in a different situation in reference \cite{Hummer_2005}.

-\paragraph*{Initial guess}
+\subsection{Initial guess}

-Facilitated by our reformulation of the memory kernel based on trends, an estimate of the SLE provides an effective initial guess for the estimation of the GLE, further increasing the efficiency of the procedure.
+Facilitated by our reformulation of the memory kernel based on trends, an estimate of the SLE provides an effective initial guess for the estimation of the GLE, further increasing the efficiency of the procedure (cf. section \ref{sec:reformulation}).
 We estimate the SLE employing the above posterior with $K=0$.
-Hereby we determine an appropriate distribution of the bins $B_j$ by means of the SLE model.
-The number of bins $N_{\text{bins}}$ should meet the trade-off between smooth curves and arising statistical errors.
-The distribution of the data points may be consulted for a suitable determination of the bin widths, if they are chosen in an uneven way.
+Hereby we determine an appropriate distribution of the bins $B_j$.
+The number of bins $N_{\text{bins}}$ should meet the trade-off between flexible curves and arising statistical errors.
+To distinguish between valid details and statistical fluctuations of the curves, one can compare important statistical properties (such as the probability density function of the data points or the autocorrelation function) of the original time series and an integration of the model.
+The widths of the bins can be chosen uniformly or non-uniformly.
+An uneven choice should follow the distribution of the data points such that statistical errors are reduced.
+This so-called bandwidth selection has been discussed systematically in the Markovian case \cite{VarBandwidth1,VarBandwidth2}.

-\paragraph*{Choice of the kernel length $K$}
+\subsection{Choice of the kernel length $K$}

-To identify a suitable kernel length $K$ covering all significant memory effects, a Bayesian model comparison could be employed.
-Here we use a simpler procedure instead.
+During Bayesian estimation of the GLE model, we regard the kernel length $K$ as fixed.
+To identify a suitable value of $K$ covering all significant memory effects, a Bayesian model comparison could be employed.
+Here, often, the Bayesian information criterion (BIC) is used (as an approximation of the Bayes factor), which also avoids overfitting \cite{BIC, ABC}.
+We use a simpler procedure instead.
 We determine the kernel length by the curve of the function $\mathcal{K}_k$ which approaches zero in a physically meaningful model.
 The overall curve of $\mathcal{K}_k$ can be investigated by estimating kernel functions of different lengths $K$.
-Yet, problems might arise if the chosen value of $K$ is too large, i.e., if the model is too different from the properties of the data which are taken into account by Bayesian estimation of the GLE via its Euler-Maruyama approximation.
-The coefficients $c_j^k$ show a monotonic behavior for increasing values of $k$.
-Since they are bounded by the range of the data, they reach constant values for large values of $k$ and then no longer carry any additional information about memory effects in the data.
-This issue proves to be problematic during estimation.